nhsconnect/gpconnect/pages/accessrecord/accessrecord.md

 summary: "Introduction to the GP Connect Access Record HTML capability."
 ---

 {% include important.html content="The Access Record HTML capability is not available in this version of GP Connect.
-Please consult the [versions page](versions.html) for further information." %}
+Please consult the [specification versions page](https://developer.nhs.uk/gp-connect-specification-versions/) for more details." %}